systemjs/systemjs/README.md

 <script src="system.js"></script>
 ```

-It will load `es6-module-loader.js` itself.
+It will then load `es6-module-loader.js` itself.

-To load ES6, locate [`traceur.js`](https://raw.githubusercontent.com/jmcriffey/bower-traceur/0.0.86/traceur.js) in the same folder and it will be loaded when needed.
+To load ES6, locate [`traceur.js`](https://raw.githubusercontent.com/jmcriffey/bower-traceur/0.0.87/traceur.js) in the baseURL path and it will be loaded when needed.

-For use with Babel set:
+For use with Babel, locate the `browser.js` file at `babel.js` in the baseURL and set:

 ```html
 <script>